jasonbayton/11ty/_src/projects/managed-settings/support/managed-settings-requirements.md

    - Allows emailing configured support address from the app

 Neither of these are mandatory, however links will fail with a warning.

+## Fully offline support

+MANAGED SETTINGS, the public version, requires a network connection to validate the application licence for licensed customisations.
+Given the obvious use case of kiosk and dedicated/single purpose deployments I appreciate this won't work for all organisations.
+Orgs looking for offline support have two options:

+1. Purchase a licence for an unlocked version of MANAGED SETTINGS.
+Due to loss of visibility, this will be chargeable at the top 5,000+ device rate of £1000 and can be delivered as a private application via the Google Play iFrame or APK
+2. Purchase a fully customised & themed version adapted to your organisation's brand, akin to that offered to MSPs/resellers, for £3,000 with no restrictions.
+Delivered via Google Play iFrame or APK.

+Get in touch via [project-support@bayton.org](mailto:project-support@bayton.org) to discuss.